waynemunro/document-generation-solution-accelerator/docs/DeploymentGuide.md

      > Note: Authentication changes can take up to 10 minutes

-    Follow steps in [App Authentication](./AppAuthentication.md) to configure authenitcation in app service.
+    Follow steps in [App Authentication](./AppAuthentication.md) to configure authentication in app service.

 2. **Deleting Resources After a Failed Deployment**